I'll Go On Loving You

 "I'll Go On Loving You" is a song written by Kieran Kane, and recorded by American country music artist Alan Jackson.
-It was released in July 1998 as the lead-off single his album High Mileage.
+It was released in July 1998 as the lead-off single from his album High Mileage.
 It peaked at number 3 in the United States, and number 2 in Canada.
 Jackson also recorded a dual-language English/Portuguese version with música sertaneja artist Leonardo of Leandro e Leonardo in 1999.

 Content

 The song is a mid-tempo ballad in the key of C minor with alternating chord patterns of Cm-A♭ and Cm-B♭.
 Through the spoken-word verses, Jackson promises that he will be faithful to his lover, "long after the pleasures of the flesh".
 The song is accompanied mainly by steel-string acoustic guitar and a string section.

 Music video

 The music video was directed by Steven Goldmann.
 Filmed in sepia tone, it shows Jackson and a string band performing the song during a water ballet performance.
 Jackson disappears in the end.